caloon/EmailOctopusKit/README.md

 EmailOctopus.Campaigns.getCampaign("campaign-id") { (error, result) in }
 ```

+## Author

+EmailOctopusKit was created by Josef Moser.
+I am an independent software developer and co-founder of [Cora Health](https://www.cora.health/) and [Cryptoradar](https://cryptoradar.co).

+Find me on: [Github](https://github.com/caloon/) or [Twitter](https://twitter.com/josef_moser)

-## Contributors
+## Contribution

 We welcome contribution to this project by opening issues or pull request.

-This Cocoapod was created by Josef Moser.
-I am an independent iOS Developer, and the co-founder of [Cora Health](https://www.cora.health/) and [Cryptoradar](https://www.cryptoradar.co).

 ## License

 EmailOctopusKit is available under the MIT license.
 See the LICENSE file for more info.
+If you'd like to acknowledge the author of EmailOctopusKit, please set a link to this GitHub page.